Wide Area Telephone Service: InWATS

 A form of toll-free telephone service in North America was the Zenith number, published in distant cities from where a company expected or desired frequent customer calls.
 Published as "Zenith" and a four- or five-digit number, these collect calls required operator assistance.
 The subscriber of the service was charged for the call.

 With "inward WATS", introduced for interstate calls by the American Telephone and Telegraph Company (AT&T) in 1967, subscribers were issued a toll-free telephone number in a designated toll-free area code.
 Unlike a standard collect call or a call to a Zenith number, 1800 normally may be dialed directly with no live operator.
 Callers within a designated area could call without incurring a toll charge as the recipient paid for the calls at a fixed rate.

-The introduction of InWATS fortuitously fell around the same time as the early centralized, automated national airline and hotel reservation systems, including Sabre (American Airlines, 1963), Holidex (Holiday Inn, 1965) and Reservatron (Sheraton, 1969).
+The introduction of InWATS fortuitously came at about the same time as the early centralized, automated national airline and hotel reservation systems, including Sabre (American Airlines, 1963), Holidex (Holiday Inn, 1965) and Reservatron (Sheraton, 1969).
 Hundreds of local reservation numbers for a major chain could be replaced with one central number, backed by a national computerized reservation system.

 InWATS exchanges were assigned to Canada and other North American Numbering Plan countries, but the original InWATS in each country accepted domestic calls only.
 Initially 1800NN2XXXX numbers were U.S. intrastate and specific prefixes (such as 1800387 Toronto and 1800267 Ottawa) were assigned to Canada.
 In the 1970s, AT&T's internal routing guides included separate U.S. and Canadian 1-800 exchange maps which looked much like area code maps as each geographic area code had one or more specific freephone exchange prefixes.
 Sheraton's 8003253535, one of the notable early adopters in late 1969, was hard-wired into St. Louis area code 314; 1800HOLIDAY at that time could not be a U.S. number if the 1800465 prefix was hard-wired to Thunder Bay's area code 807.
-Any attempt to call a foreign 1800 gave a pre-recorded error, "the number you have dialed is not available from your calling area."
+Any attempt to call a foreign 1800 gave a pre-recorded error message, "The number you have dialed is not available from your calling area."